perguth/chromeos-welcome-to-estonia/README.md

 3. Open Firefox and install
   - https://addons.mozilla.org/en-US/firefox/addon/web-eid-webextension

-You can now simply restart Linux (not Chrome OS) and enjoy ✌️
+You can now simply restart Chrome OS (not just Linux) and enjoy ✌️

 ## Usage